 Nature and Wildlife

-Tasmania's plant species are also as diverse as its many environments and include a huge range of eucalypts, ancient conifers such as the Huon pine and Australia's only native deciduous native plant, the Fagus.
+Tasmania's plant species are also as varied as its many environments.
+They include a huge range of eucalypts, ancient conifers such as the Huon pine, and Australia's only native deciduous plant, the Fagus.

 For the nature lover, there's plenty to discover in Tasmania.